-No. However, do please send an empty email with the subject line entrance exam no later than 1 week before the exam you want to sit, so we can estimate the number of participants.
+No. However, do please send an email with the subject text entrance exam and your full name and contact adress in the body to firstname.lastname@example.org no later than 1 week before the exam you want to sit, so we can estimate the number of participants.
 We will send you a reminder for the exam.

 What do I need for the exam?

 You need to bring three things: 1) identifying document (e.g. Personalausweis, passport, ID card), 2) ball pens or similar indelible pens, 3) non-programmable calculator (mobile phones are not allowed as calculators).
 Please refrain from bringing mobile devices, books, or any kind of paper to the exam.

 I can't make the date is there an alternative?